manvel-khnkoyan/tik-tak-toe/README.md

-# Tic-Tac-Toe with Reinforcement Learning
+# Reinforcement Learning Project

-## Project Description
-This project is a Python-based implementation of the classic Tic-Tac-Toe game, enhanced with a reinforcement learning agent using Q-learning.
-The agent learns optimal strategies by playing games and refining its decision-making based on the outcomes.

-The project includes:
-1. A **Tic-Tac-Toe environment** simulating the game's mechanics.
-2. A **Q-learning agent** that can train itself and compete against human players or other agents.

----
+This project implements Deep Q-Learning (DQN) and Q-Learning for training an agent in a given environment.

 ## Installation and Usage